Marketcircle/AXElements/README.markdown

 The
 [documentation](http://rdoc.info/github/Marketcircle/AXElements/master/frames)
-is the best place to get started, it will help you get steup and includes a few tutorials with examples.
+is the best place to get started, it will help you get setup and includes a few tutorials with examples.
 Documentation is hosted by rdoc.info, but you can also generate it yourself using YARD.

 Documentation is stored in the `docs/` directory, but the